Advertisement

 We analyze MLG's fundamental strength across five key dimensions.

-The stock receives a Fundamental Health Score of 33.5/100 based on profitability, valuation, growth, and balance sheet metrics.
-The F grade reflects weak fundamentals and significant financial concerns.
+The stock receives a Fundamental Health Score of 67.5/100 based on profitability, valuation, growth, and balance sheet metrics.
+The C+ grade reflects average fundamentals, with notable risks in certain areas.

 Fundamental Health Score